Summer Academic Experience Courses

 We are ready for a new Summer Academic Experience!

 We are very grateful to all of you for your support during these past few months.
-That is why we are more determined than ever to make the programme a great success and give you an unforgettable experience.
+That is why we are more determined than ever to make the programme a great success.

 Start date: Saturday 10 July 2021

 The course fee for 2021 entry is £4,100.
 This is an all-inclusive fee.

 A deposit of £250 must be paid within two weeks of you receiving your conditional offer for the course, or by 05 April 2021, whichever is sooner.

 All of the courses on offer feature teaching from current academic staff (faculty) from the University and offer students the opportunity to experience academic life in one of the UK’s oldest and highest-ranking institutions.

 Take a look at all the courses available.
 You will also find an 'Apply' button on each of the following course pages so you can submit your application:

 If you are between 16 and 18 years old, on arrival, you can submit an application for a Summer Academic Experience course.

 When submitting your application, you must include: